 “Cock Fight” is a representative example, recording Plutenko’s observations from India, Pakistan, and the Middle East.
 As he draws upon his love of Orientalism, we find an energetic group of men who crowd around a pair of cocks, their feathers raised in powerful, aggressive fashion.
 Despite the painting’s subject, the painting is — in fact — an intense study of emotion, individuality, culture, and expression.
 Plutenko writes, “This painting is an illustration of human passions and the human character.
 There are mixed emotions in this work — the excitement of the approaching victory, greed, cruelty, and disappointment.
 So many emotions at the same time — a treasure trove for genre painting.”
 Indeed, each onlooker is treated with astonishing sensitivity, their expressions, gestures, individuality, and emotions captured with clarity.
 The captivating composition and attention to each character recall the traditional works of Baroque masters and has a timeless quality.

-“Christ in the Desert” is a fantastic modern reinterpretation of a traditional artistic theme.
+“Christ in the Desert” (shown at top) is a fantastic modern reinterpretation of a traditional artistic theme.
 Sitting at center among piles of rubbish and debris, a weary Christ appears in worn white and green robes.
 Christ does not engage the viewer, but gazes downward with a saddened expression.
 “This painting is how I see the second coming of Christ,” writes the artist.
 “War and urbanizations have ravaged the land, physically and spiritually.
 Who should be saved?
 Who will listen to the truth?”

 Especially fascinating is how open Plutenko is to his artistic communication, describing himself like a chef who has several key ingredients or spices at his disposal.
 He writes, “I am like a chef who has several spices (themes) in my arsenal — Romanticism and sugar, Surrealism and salt, Orientalism and spice, the grotesque and hot peppers.
 I mix everything and hope to nourish the world with the ‘soup.’”